-The indirect subsidiary Orizon S.A. has invested in its production facilities, with the aim of recovering solids, avoiding unscheduled stoppages in productive processes, reducing thermal energy leakage, increasing the overall system efficiency, and ensuring compliance with environmental regulations.
+The indirect affiliate Orizon S.A. has invested in its production facilities, with the aim of recovering solids, avoiding unscheduled stoppages in productive processes, reducing thermal energy leakage, increasing the overall system efficiency, and ensuring compliance with environmental regulations.
 Similarly, improvements to the unloading and storage of raw materials systems increased the storage capacity in temperature controlled conditions so avoiding raw material deterioration, improved raw material unloading time, and ensured that rails complied with environmental commitments.

-On July 25, 2016, Sernageomin approved the closure plan submitted by the indirect affiliate Compañía Minera Can-Can S.A. for the El Bronce mine, by issuing Resolution 1,530, whose guarantee was duly extended until July 25, 2022.
+On July 25, 2016, Sernageomin approved the closure plan submitted by the indirect affiliate Compañía Minera Can - Can S.A. for the El Bronce mine, by issuing Resolution 1530, whose guarantee was duly extended until July 25, 2022.

-Expenditures incurred and committed during the period relating to environmental protection are detailed below:
+Expenditures relating to environmental protection incurred and committed during the period are detailed below: